Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Introduction

 \IEEEPARstart{W}{ith} the development of various attack methods targeting networked control systems \cite{secure,CPSsurvey}, confidentiality of such systems has gained importance to protect transmission data and the system model from potential adversaries, who attempt to gather private control data and generate more sophisticated attacks based on the collected information.
 One of the approaches to protect significant data within the networked system is to use cryptography as in \cite{crypto}.
 However, not all cryptosystems enable direct computations on encrypted data, thus putting the data in the middle of some operations on the network at risk of disclosure.

-In this context, the notion of encrypted controller has been introduced, as in \cite{Darup21CSM,ARC,kogiso,Kim16necsys,Farokhi17}, where the controller operates directly over encrypted signals and parameters without decryption through the use of homomorphic encryption.
+In this context, the notion of encrypted controller has been introduced, as in \cite{kogiso,Darup21CSM,ARC,Kim16necsys,Farokhi17}, where the controller operates directly over encrypted signals and parameters without decryption through the use of homomorphic encryption (HE).
 By doing so, all private control data in the network can be protected from the adversaries.
 This also hinders the adversaries from inferring some information about the plant model.
 Thus, encryption of controllers leads to enhanced security against attacks that make use of model knowledge or disclosure resources, as classified in \cite{secure}.
+Therefore, possible applications of encrypted control include a wide range of cyber-physical systems where the sensors measure private data or the model information of the physical plant should be kept secure.

 However, implementation of dynamic encrypted controllers is not straightforward due to the recursive nature of the state update in dynamic controllers, while the number of repeated homomorphic operations without decryption is limited in most cryptosystems.
 Therefore, several methods to encrypt dynamic controllers have been proposed in ways to avoid recursive homomorphic operations being applied to the encrypted controller state.
 Some of the early works assumed that the whole state of the controller can be transmitted to the actuator and re-encrypted during each sampling period, as in \cite{kogiso}.
 Here, re-encryption refers to encryption of decrypted signals that are initially from the encrypted controller, and then sending them back to the controller, as depicted in Fig.~\ref{fig:enc sys} where $\bar{\mathbf{u}}(k)$ is the re-encrypted signal.
 In case when the whole state is re-encrypted, the re-encryption consumes heavy communication load as the state dimension grows.